System Level Electrical Analysis

 System level performance metrics such as reflections, crosstalk, propagation delay, skew, etc. on a signal path and those such as voltage dips and bounces on a power delivery path are key indicators of the acceptability of a package design.
 It is important to verify if the package’s electrical performance stays within the margins allowed in the system noise and timing budgets.
 S-parameter models of interconnects or single/multi-section lumped element equivalent circuits fitted to those S-parameters can be directly plugged into system models for such prediction.

 STATS ChipPAC uses Ansoft Designer to perform end-to-end system simulations, in time domain and/or frequency domain, that can include device models from customers/vendors and circuit/behavioral models for interconnects.
 The timing and noise data output from such simulations enables our customers to make intelligent package design tradeoffs quickly throughout the package development cycle.

 Advanced Packaging Development

 Challenging package designs for complex/miniature mixed signal systems need a chip-package co-design process in place.
-With the availability of extensive RF and DSP component libraries and Communication standard libraries for system level simulations, STATS ChipPAC can verify the electrical performance of an advanced package design such as a System-in-Package (SiP) or a Chip Scale Module Package (CSMP) and optimize it even before the customer completes his actual chip design.
+With the availability of extensive RF and DSP component libraries and Communication standard libraries for system level simulations, STATS ChipPAC can verify the electrical performance of an advanced package design such as a System-in-Package (SiP) or module and optimize it even before the customer completes his actual chip design.
 Such designs can be expected to perform the best, with just minor tweaks, as the customer completes his design and the device model becomes available for the final simulations.